Have you noticed your ball python is not eating?

 Also, be sure you are handling your snake correctly and not too often.

-While ball pythons are much more docile and open to regular handling, even they have their limits, and too much is not going to work for them.
+While ball pythons are much more docile and open to regular handling, even they have their limits, too much will not work for them.

 Other causes of stress include having to share their cage with another snake.